-The loan portfolio increased to \$90.2 million (2018: \$85.4 million).
-The increase is due to additional School funding, a Diocesan facility for the Redress scheme and funding through the Master Asset Finance Facility (MAFF).
+The loan portfolio increased to \$100 million (2019: \$90.2 million).
+The increase is due to additional School funding, a Diocesan facility for the Redress scheme, the introduction of Insurance Premium Funding and funding through the Master Asset Finance Facility (MAFF).